BNoordam/aideck-gap8-examples/README.md

 for starting guides.

 ## Installing the WiFi video streaming example
+First, install docker as instructed here: https://docs.docker.com/engine/install/ubuntu/

-First follow the instructions for setting up the AI deck and its development environment, except for 'Flash WiFi example': https://www.bitcraze.io/documentation/tutorials/getting-started-with-aideck/.
+Then follow the instructions for setting up the AI deck and its development environment, except for 'Flash WiFi example': https://www.bitcraze.io/documentation/tutorials/getting-started-with-aideck/.
 A JTAG programmer is needed for setting up the AI deck for the first time.

 ```
 sudo apt-get git